Side-On/Film-Pairs/README.md

 ![User Story 2](/screenshots/user-2.png)

 This is addressed by the simple layout of the landing page.
-The instructions are displayed immediately on the left hand side of the page.
+The instructions are displayed immediately on the left-hand side of the page.
 Where the user is most likely to start reading from.
 The instructions are written in a simple way and not using complex language to that a wide range of age groups can play.

 ##### User 3